LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_support.md

 indicator: both
 ---

+Interaction support varies by channel.
 Use this page to understand whether an interaction is supported in a channel of interest.

 ### Messaging applications